alae-touba/software-engineering-notes/java-ee-spring/readme.md

 We will have 3 entities: Instructor, InstructorDetail, Course .

-an instrcutor has one instrcutor detail and an instrcutor detail belongs to an instrcutor => one to one.
+an instrcutor has one instrcutor detail and an instrcutor detail belongs to an instrcutor => one to one bidirectional.

-an instructor has many courses & a course belongs to only one instrucor => ManyToMany.
+an instructor has many courses & a course belongs to only one instrucor => ManyToMany (bidirectional).

+The structor of the DB will be as follow:\
+**instructors** (id, first_name, last_name, email, instructor_detail_id)\
+**instrcutrors_details** (id, youtube_channel, hobby)\
+**courses** (id, title, instructor_id)

+we are going to see how to:
+* create an instructor and associate an instructor details to it, and also associat some courses to it
+* create courses for an instructor (we have the instructor stored in the DB)
+* linking an existing instructor with an existing course (we have the instructor and the course both already in the DB, we just have to link them)
+* getting all the instructor's courses
+* get the course's instructor:
+* updating an instructor by primary key
+* updating a course by PK:
+* updating an instructor from some of its courses
+* updating a course from its instructor
+* delete a course (this wont delete the instructor becuase we dont have cascading delete)
+* delete an instructor without deleting its courses (because we dont have a cascade delete in instructor's courses)
+* delete an instructor and all its courses (we must have cascading delete in the Instrcuror's courses field)

+Lets follow these steps to create the project
 * create a maven quick start project

 * add dependencies to: mysql connector, hibernate orm